 Kachumber salad is a refreshing Indian salad that features onions, tomatoes and cucumber, my version adds a little chilli and also mint!

-An Indian Onion Salad.
+An Indian Onion and Tomato Salad

 I have been eating Indian food for what seems like most of my life.
 However, I only learned what this salad was called a couple of years ago.